mklabs/wh2_modding_res/src/chapter_0_2.md

 [example title](https://www.google.com "This Is Google!")

 If your image isn't uploaded onto the web, that's fine - just send me the file, and I can attach it on my side.
-Make a note for me, saying (image_1 here), or somesuch.
+Make a note for me, saying ![][image_1] for the first image, ![][image_2] for the second and so on, and I'll take care of the rest!

 #### Headings